pseudo-lang/pseudo/roadmap.md

 * Implement fully the initial version of the pseudo standard library
 * Test generated code using the target runtime / compilers
-* Fix C++ support, add support for Swift, Java and PHP as targets
+* Fix C++ support, add initial support for Swift, Java and Nim as targets
+* Finish "functional" mode and add initial support for Haskell
-* Port a non-trivial library using Pseudo-Python (css-layout? machine-learning? ideas)
+* 1-2 more non-trivial apps using Pseudo-Python

 pseudo-python: